andrew@drewrealtors

 What is an Escrow?

-Why is escrow important to me?
+Why is escrow important to you?

 Escrow, or the services of a qualified escrow agent, assures all interested parties that the rules and regulations governing real property transfers will be strictly observed by a neutral third party with an objective interest in completing the transaction.